|Muk||Poison||Interior||5 (Let’s Go Pikachu)|

 At the very start, all of Zapdos’s stats will rise.
 Zapdos has naturally high Special Attack and decent Speed, so the stat boost will make it a tough foe to fight.
 It can attack using a powerful STAB Thunderbolt, and Drill Peck.
 It can also use Agility to boost Speed, and Light Screen to weaken your special attacks.

 Without the means to restore HP, defeating Zapdos shouldn’t be too tricky, since it has average bulk even with its stat boost.
-That said, since it may use Light Screen, physical attackers should be prioritised.
+That said, since it may use Light Screen, physical attackers should be prioritized.
 Surviving Zapdos might be harder, so Pokémon that can resist it are recommended.
 A Pokémon that’s Rock and Ground-type can handle it no problem.